saulpw/visidata/docs/columns.md

 Additional attributes can be added to sheets and columns.

 `col` deliberately returns a Column object, but any other Column object is interpreted as the value within that column for the same row.
-For example, both `curcol` and `cursorcol` return values, not the object itself.
+For example, both `curcol` and `cursorCol` return values, not the object itself.

 For example, this customizes addcol-expr to set the `curcol` attribute on the new ExprColumn to a snapshot of the current cursor column (at the time the expression column is added):